RobertTalbert/discretecs/course-documentation/MTH225-Fall2020-syllabus.md

 **Plus/minus grades:** Your base grade may be modified with a plus or minus, according to these guidelines:

 + A "plus" is added to the base grade if all requirements for a base grade are satisfied, *and* the LT (both Core and Supplemental) *or* AEP requirement for the next level up is also satisfied; *and* the big-picture portion of the final exam is passed.
-+ A "minus" is added to the base grade above in either of the following cases: (1)  All requirements for a base grade are satisfied *except one*, and that one is no more than two levels below the others; **or** (2) You meet the minimum requirements for a base grade (i.e. none of the requirements for higher levels are met) and you do not pass the big-picture portion of the final exam.
++ A "minus" is added to the base grade above in either of the following cases: (1)  All requirements for a base grade are satisfied *except one*, and that one is no more than two levels below the others; **or** (2) You meet the minimum requirements for a base grade but you do not pass the big-picture portion of the final exam.
 In the first case, if the deficient area is more than two levels below, the penalty will be either a minus or a full letter grade, at my discretion.

 ## Revisions and tokens